 Upstate New York Counselor Tour

-Another fall opportunity to visit Rochester along with several other upstate NY colleges and universities including Union College, Rensselaer Polytechnic Institute, Syracuse University, Ithaca College, Rochester Institute of Technology, and the University of Rochester.
+An opportunity to visit Rochester in the spring along with several other Upstate NY colleges and universities including Union College, Rensselaer Polytechnic Institute, Syracuse University, Ithaca College, Rochester Institute of Technology, and the University of Rochester.

 Making the Transition